Where to eat in Duluth

 Zeitgeist Arts Cafe: There are only a few tables at this restaurant, which adjoins a theater and cinema, and the atmosphere is casual chic.
 It offers classy comfort food — roast chicken, pot pie and Lake Superior trout as well as rice bowls and small plates.

-The Boat Club: This new restaurant in the lower level of the Fitger's complex, replacing Midi, serves steaks, seafood and fish, with prices on the high side.
+The Boat Club: This restaurant in the lower level of the Fitger's complex, replacing Midi, serves steaks, seafood and fish, with prices on the high side.

 Why eat there?
 There's a beautiful view of the lake from wall-to-wall windows.